AliElSaleh/RiftBuild/README.md

 ### Convenience
 - RiftBuild brings the lost joy of building C and C++ projects.
 It automatically finds tools on your system to do the job for you without having to remember esoteric command line arguments of various compilers and linkers.
 - Write once, build everywhere.
 RiftBuild is designed to be cross platform.
 No need to write build scripts for every operating system that you want to target.
+- Runs on all major operating systems: Windows, macOS, Linux (five major distros), FreeBSD, OpenBSD and NetBSD.
+Supporting x86 and ARM architectures for 32/64 bit systems.

 ### Performance
 - RiftBuild is written in pure C, from scratch, with **zero** dynamic memory allocation, everything happens on the stack, therefore it is fast by default.